10 Fun Classroom Activities to Boost Student Engagement

 Ask the whole class to enter their own description using adjectives and play guess who.
 This is a learning process for self-awareness in learners but also for trying to match other students to their own descriptions.
 You can use our guess who template for the kids to engage them.

-3. Goal setting
+3. SMART Goal Setting

 4. Get talking

-If you’re breaking up learners into small groups for teamwork use our Get Talking template to warm up and get the creative juices flowing and identify the parameters of the work you’re setting to ensure they fully understand.
+If you’re breaking up learners into small groups for teamwork use Kami’s Get Talking template to warm up and get the creative juices flowing and identify the parameters of the work you’re setting to ensure they fully understand.

 5. Get moving